 - Advocating for your and your children’s rights and interests in court and at trial if necessary

-If you’re going through a divorce and are worried about the effect that social media posts may have, call or contact Mike Deering Law today for a free, confidential consultation.
+If you’re going through a divorce and are worried about the effect that social media posts may have, call or contact Deering Hedrick today for a free, confidential consultation.
 Find out how an experienced family law attorney can help you through this difficult process today.